 That being said, Boe keeps the energy high, and greets and hugs fans in the audience during the finale.
 His comedic banter and fist pumping effectively keep onlookers smiling, and in rock ’n’ roll fashion, he mounts the drum kit, jumping down dramatically as the final note on the snare is hit.

 The encore of Rank Strangers is much less flashy: just Boe sitting on a stool with one spotlight overhead.
 All theatrics aside, his vocals hold the audience till the very end.

-For further information about Alfie Boe and future events visit here.
+For further information and future events visit Alfie Boe’s website here.